 Just like cheap laminate, these cabinets aren’t an easy fix.
 Deep cuts and cracks are nearly impossible to repair.
 That being said, there are higher-end thermofoil doors and fronts that are constructed with a high-density core.
 We recommend staying away from low-end thermofoil.

-5. Trendy Backsplash Material5 materials not to use
+5. Trendy Backsplash Material

 Trends come and go, so we suggest sticking to a more classic backsplash material and design.
 Backsplashes come in a variety of materials like porcelain, marble, glass, and metal—just to name a few.
 With all of these options, it's tempting to pick something fun and vibrant.
 However, think about the fact that you are permanently bonding this material to your walls...your design taste may change over time, so choose something simple.
 Intricate backsplash tile patterns can also be pretty costly if they don't endure the test of time.